aaripurna/te_bot/README.md

 For markdown telegram supports MArkdownV2 [refer to this](https://core.telegram.org/bots/api#markdownv2-style) Please check the [documentation](https://core.telegram.org/bots/api#sendmessage) for more details.

-Of course you add more handler by extending the `TeBot::Wire` class
+Of course you can add more handler by extending the `TeBot::Wire` class

 ```ruby
 # in/your/custom_handler.rb